danwahl/danwahl.github.io/_pages/the-odyssey-2.md

 *If I stop writing, does Telemakos cease on his wave-battered vessel?
 If you stop reading, do I disappear from the lines of this story?
 What is the difference between a creation endowed with all memory
-and one who actually lived through the things they remember so clearly?*
+and one who lived through the things they so clearly remember?*

 Proteus shifts in the depths, taking shapes beyond counting or naming.
 Somewhere a boy on a ship stares at waters no mortal has charted.